- 21 Oct 2024

 Service checks are either active or passive.
 This is discussed in more detail below, but briefly:

-• Passive service checks wait for some other process to update them (usually an active service check or some other active process).
-This means that passive service checks update according to the schedule of whatever process is updating them.
+- Passive service checks wait for some other process to update them (usually an active service check or some other active process).
+This means that they update according to the schedule of whatever process is updating them.

 Whether a given service check is active or passive can be seen on the Service Check Administration page (Administration > Change Devices > Manage Service Checks from the main menu).